laur34/GettingAndCleaningDataProject/README.md

 It breaks the data down by activity--walking, walking upstairs, walking downstairs, sitting, standing, and laying--and labels the activities within the data set.
-And then it is broken down by subject number (there were 30 subjects).
+And then it is broken down by subject number (there were 30 subjects).<br>

+codeBook.md contains explanantions of all the variables.<br>

-The means of the extracted data for each subject in each activity are what is shown in the output table. codeBook.md contains explanantions of all the variables.
+The means of the extracted data for each subject in each activity are what is shown in the output table. <br>

 To read the output file back into R:
     <br><code>read.table("secondTidySet.txt", header=T, sep=" ")</code>